|

 - Bank Loan: If a Bank loan is required for the purchase, the final deed is signed at the Bank, in

-which case the deed will consist of two parts, firstly the Bank loan to purchaser and secondly the sale from vendor to purchaser.
+which case the deed will consist of two parts, firstly the Bank loan to the purchaser and secondly the sale from vendor to purchaser.

 The loan will be paid directly from the Bank to vendor as part of the purchase price.